reijer-dev/decompiler-benchmarking/README.md

 three arguments and that's it.
 It reports in HTML, which is easy to handle with the availability of loads of standard software to do that job.

+# Using the producer

+### Don't use the producer...
+...unless you add your own features.
+The whole idea of a benchmark is a fixed set of binaries.
+We have published our own set on **LOCATION** and we advise you to use those.

+### But if you do use the producer...
+...read this:

+#### Arguments
+Invoke the producer from command line in your local Java environment.
+The producer Main takes 0...3 arguments:
+_0: /no arguments/
+1: container_location
+2: container_location number_of_containers
+3: container_location number_of_containers number_of_tests_per_container_
+- container_location defaults to the [current folder]/containers.
+During
+development, we all three had our own default location that we set in the Environment class.
+You may add yours and use a \* in stead of a full location, in which case your environmental default will be used.
+- number_of_containers defaults to 50 if omitted
+- number_of_tests_per_containers defaults to 50 if omitted
+- argument are checked and in case of trouble, help is shown on stdout and an error message on stderr.
+- if any of the arguments is /h -h /help -help /? -?, help is shown on stdout.

+# Using the assessor

+### Assessor arguments
+The assessor now takes 2 or 3 arguments:
+_2: container_location decompilation_script
+3: container_location decompilation_script container_to_be_tested_
+- container_location: _see above_
+- decompilation_script: use full path to your decompilation script.
+This script must take two arguments, the first being the full path to the binary to be decompiled, the second being the full path to a file that must contain the decompiled c output
+- container_to_be_tested: set container manually, otherwise it selects a container randomly
+- argument are checked and in case of trouble, help is shown on stdout and an error message on stderr.
+- if any of the arguments is /h -h /help -help /? -?, help is shown on stdout.

 # Adding a test feature

 ### Introduction